springone-tour-2020-cicd/katacoda-scenarios/test-scenario/step1.md

 ## Configure access to Docker Hub from Kubernetes

-Create a Secret in Kubernets so that Tekton and kpack can publish images to Docker Hub.
+Create a Secret in Kubernetes so that Tekton and kpack can publish images to Docker Hub.

 ```
 kubectl create secret generic regcred  --from-file=.dockerconfigjson=/root/.docker/config.json --type=kubernetes.io/dockerconfigjson